-- 3. Turn the handlebar fully to the left. - Turning the handlebar to the right reduces stability and may cause the vehicle to fall.
+- 3. Turn the handlebar fully to the left. - ► Turning the handlebar to the right reduces stability and may cause the vehicle to fall. - 4.
+Turn the ignition switch to the LOCK position and remove the key.
+P. 27

 Refueling and Fuel Guidelines